dojo/docs/dojox/index.rst

     A grid with support for collapsable rows and model-based (`dijit.tree.ForestStoreModel <dijit/tree/ForestStoreModel>`_) structure

+  * `dojox.grid.LazyTreeGrid <dojox/grid/LazyTreeGrid>`_

+    An extended version of TreeGrid that can lazy load huge nested child rows.

   * the old dojox.grid.Grid

     This old version is only available for compatible reasons